derwasp/ua-it-in-nl/checklist.md

 * I understand that my CV should not contain references or contact details of other people
 * I have used Grammarly to correct mistakes before sending the CV for a review
 * I understand that my CV should be in PDF format
+* I understand that punctuation and formatting is important, and I checked that everything is homogenously formatted

 ## Before you ask for feedback, please explain what have you done so far and how you have changed your resume based on the guides provided in the links above.